Day 12 of 2026 baseball books: Universally accepted abstract daydreaming

 The 2011 re-issue of Coover’s book took the extreme measure to create a cover and font that looked an awful lot like “The Art of Fielding.”

-When new editions kept returning into the publishing world — in 2011, it was from a company called Overlook Press, a New York Times book review essay by Matt Weiland about the sport’s best literature of all time included Coover’s piece, in light of how a new Chad Harbaugh baseball novel, “The Art of Fielding,” was being sized up as the genre’s latest tour de force.
+When new editions of “The Universal Baseball Association” cycled back into the publishing world — in 2011, it was from a company called Overlook Press — a New York Times book review essay by Matt Weiland couldn’t help but reference it as it was held up as an all-timer in baseball fiction just as a new Chad Harbaugh baseball novel, “The Art of Fielding,” was being sized up as the genre’s latest tour de force.

 A trendy 1970 cover re-issue.